-Location: The Museum of Modern Art Conservation Studio Additional Interviewer: Anny Aviram, Conservator (AA)
+Location: The Museum of Modern Art Conservation Studio

+Additional Interviewer: Anny Aviram Conservator (AA)

-- AA: My name is Anny Aviram and I'm a paintings conservator here at MoMA, and we're talking now about Rosenquist's Marilyn Monroe behind me [MoMA #646.1967].
-Thank you. - LD: Jim, this is a fabulous painting, it looks great.
-Can you tell us a little bit about what you were thinking when you painted it? - JR: Well, I saw Marilyn Monroe two times, but I didn't get to meet her.
+LD: Jim, this is a fabulous painting, it looks great.
+Can you tell us a little bit about what you were thinking when you painted it?

+JR: Well, I saw Marilyn Monroe two times, but I didn't get to meet her.
 I saw her in Westchester County jumping out of a limo to get a New York Times, and she knocked over all of the New York Times, jumped back in the limo.
 She looked great.
 Then I saw her with Arthur Miller in Times Square.
 Her hair was blowing up in the air.
 She looked beautiful.
 And I was painting my mother-in-law's kitchen, and I thought I got -- I'd better paint a picture of Marilyn Monroe.
 Why?
-Because I did it the day she died. - LD: This is the day she died? - JR: Yeah, it's like existentialist feelings.
+Because I did it the day she died.

+LD: This is the day she died?

+JR: Yeah, it's like existentialist feelings.
 She died, bang, so I'd better do -- her life was quick and short, so I'm going to do it quick, do it right afterwards.
-So, I did.
-And I thought, well, she was such an ethereal beauty, she was so delicate, like, a floating thing, that she really -- she was advertised to death or something.
-She was so fantastic, and she just -- it was like these things, like a pole, but it's like, there's part of her teeth upside down, part of her eye upside down, part of her lip all jumbled up, and it says "ARILY" for Marilyn, very airily.
-That's what it was.
+So I did.
+And I thought, well, she was such an ethereal beauty, she was so delicate, like, floating thing, that she really -- she was advertised to death or something.
+She was so fantastic, and she just -- it was like these things, like a pole, but it's like, there's part of her teeth upside down, part of her eye upside down, part of her lip all jumbled up, and it says "ARILY" for Marilyn, [very airily?].
+That's what it said.
 So it was a light, delicate, pastel-y picture.
 And that's it.

-- LD: Can you tell us about the turning the images? - JR: No, I can't. - LD: [Laughs] - JR: No, no, it's just, you know, what I was doing, because, listen, I had done -- I had painted her many times commercially for R. Kraft Strauss Company. - LD: Oh yeah. - JR: In a bathing suit, and every other damn thing.
-But I didn't want to do her... - LD: That way. - JR: That way.
+LD: Can you tell us about the turning the images?

+JR: No, I can't.

+JR: No, no, it's just, you know, what I was doing, because, listen, I had done -- I had painted her many times commercially for R. Kraft Strauss Company.

+LD: Oh yeah.

+JR: In a bathing suit, and every other damn thing.
+But I didn't want to do her...

+LD: That way.

+JR: That way.
 You know, like that kind of thing.
 Like, Andy [Warhol] took out a picture of her face, and they redid it 100 times, and so what?
 I'd never thought of her as -- excuse me, partially as advertising herself to death, but not really.
 She died in a very unfortunate way.
 And they really don't know how she died, ever, I think.
 How that happened, nobody knows.
 Anyway, my memory of her is a very lofty ethereal, light, fragile person.
-That was it, that's the painting, kaboom. - LD: This picture was chosen by Dorothy Miller for the American show, right? - JR: I'm not sure.
+That was it, that's the painting, kaboom.

+LD: This picture was chosen by Dorothy Miller for the American show, right?

+JR: I'm not sure.
 See, the Museum of Modern Art, Alfred Barr, never bought a painting of mine.
 Sidney Janis bought this painting.
 Three people wanted to buy it, Alfred, Sidney, and Bob Scull.
 But, for some reason, he sold it to Sidney, boom.
-And Sidney gave it to the Museum, and that's how I became part of the museum's collection. - LD: Now, this is the first picture that we had in here. - JR: Yeah, yeah, yeah.
-I mean, you never -- I mean, Marcel Duchamp, he says, I put the best in my painting, and they either have a life of their own, or they don't.
+And Sidney gave it to the Museum, and that's how I became part of the museum's collection.

+LD: Now, this is the first picture that we had in here.

+JR: Yeah, yeah, yeah.
+I mean, you never -- I mean, Marcel Duchamp said I -- he says, I put the best in my painting, and they either have a life of their own, or they don't.